NiklasSanden/rl-an-introduction/README.md

 * Chapter 8
   - [ ] The results in Prioritized Sweeping are not very fair.
 Normal Dyna-Q should not make updates that wouldn't change anything, or we should count Prioritized Sweep as doing updates even if the queue is empty.
 We also only check for it being optimal after an episode, so long episodes can give a high error, which is worse for Dyna-Q. The experiment was cumbersome because with a low epsilon the algorithms, especially Prioritized Sweeping could easily get stuck on an unoptimal solution for very long.
 One should also experiment a bit with smaller alpha values, because right now the queue is empty most of the time.

+* Chapter 10
+  - [ ] The book most likely used epsilon=0 for *10.1 Semi-gradient Sarsa Alpha*, so that experiment should be rerun.

 ## Ideas
 * Chapter 3